 Go GlobeHopper is all about imparting good advice when it comes to travel.
-That’s why, over the years, we’ve created so many Pro Tips articles that address a variety of a travel-related subjects.
+That’s why, over the years, we’ve created so many Pro Tips articles that address a variety of travel-related subjects.
 Here are just a few of those valuable articles, all of which are clickable.

 But first, let’s address the widely held misconception that better deals can be found online so using a travel agent will be far more expensive.
 That’s not entirely true.
-If you do your homework and do it well, you will often find that, give or take a few dollars, prices are pretty much on par.
+If you do your homework and do it well, you will often find that give or take a few dollars, prices are pretty much on par.
 And, in many instances, travel agencies are less OR can offer the better deal for the same price, with a room upgrade or perks that online booking engines simply cannot offer.
-So, before you commit to the ‘deal’ you’re sure you’ve found online, let’s explore some additional reasons for using a licensed travel agent.
+So, before you commit to the ‘deal’ you’re so sure you’ve found online, let’s explore some additional reasons for using a licensed travel agent.

 1. Buying travel is a unique purchase because you are buying both a product and a service.
-The travel agent knows how to sell both parts—the airline, resort and/or cruise line that best matches your needs, and the service that will guarantee your vacation is seamless and stress-free.
+The travel agent knows how to sell both parts—the airline, resort, and/or cruise line that best matches your needs, and the service that will guarantee your vacation is seamless and stress-free.

 2. Travel agents are trained to take a critical look at each piece of your trip puzzle.
 They make sure each segment meets your specific needs, so you’re happy with every penny you spend.

 3. They can make sense of a multitude of offers from cruise lines and airlines and hotels.
 This year, travel companies are offering more brands than ever before in history—on land, in the air, and on the seas.
 Is Carnival the right cruise for you?
 Is Air Canada the best choice to get you there?
-Will Resort X offer you the some benefits as Resort Y?
+Will Resort X offers you the same benefits as Resort Y?
 Travel professionals can decipher the subtle differences and help you choose the one that fits your requirements.

 4. Travel professionals save you time and money.
-Whether they charge a fee, as some do, or base their businesses on commissions, the time and money you spend with them will be returned to you many times over in the form of perks, upgrades, convenience and great service.
+Whether they charge a fee, as some do, or base their businesses on commissions, the time and money you spend with them will be returned to you many times over in the form of perks, upgrades, convenience, and great service.

 5. Travel agents are your advocate.
 Whether you need an upgrade to an ocean view room or a ticket out of harm’s way of an incoming hurricane, the travel agent will be there for you, intervening with suppliers on your behalf.